Chapter2 Miscellaneous Math

 $\vec n = (\vec b - \vec a)\times(\vec c - \vec a)$

-A 3D curve can be constructed from the intersection of two simultaneous implicit equation
+A 3D curve can be constructed from the intersection of two simultaneous implicit equation2.5.6 Parametric Curves

 $\begin{bmatrix} x\y \end{bmatrix} = \begin{bmatrix} x_c+r\cos\phi\y_c+r\sin\phi \end{bmatrix}$